dilyanpalauzov/openhab-voltronic-inverter/bundles/org.openhab.automation.java223light/README.md

 - library support for sharing code (.jar and .java)
 - rule annotations available in the helper library for creating rules the easiest way
 - helper library files auto generation for items, things, and actions, with strong typing and ease of use
-- cache compiled scripts in memory for blazingly fast executions after the first one (sub millisecond overload)
 - no boilerplate code for simple script: you can do a one liner script, as declaring a class and a method is optional.
 - optional reuse of instances script to share values between execution occurrences
 - designed to be easily used with your favorite IDE